Anna Williams (Tekken): Motives

 Anna is known for loving enjoyment, contrasting with Nina's strict attitude, but she is similar to Nina in terms of fighting ability and training as an assassin.
 Their rivalry began in childhood, mainly due to their father's preference for Nina, whom he trained directly and cared less for Anna; instead, Anna was left to learn Aikido from their mother.
 This led Anna to develop resentment and focus on improving her skills.
 Later, when Nina was captured by the organization named Mishima Zaibatsu of the character Kazuya Mishima and put into cryosleep, Anna chose to be a part of the experiment as well.

 Onwards, Anna became a special forces member of the G Corporation organization who was ordered to lead an attack on Nina.
 However, she stopped trying after multiple attempts.
 Anna then falls in love with her fellow G Corporation soldier, and secretly a mafia boss, planning to get married.
 But on their wedding day, Anna observes that her wedding dress is stolen and hears gunshots; Anna sees that her groom is killed, with Nina running away in her wedding dress.
 Anna later discovered that her fiancé had bad intentions, and Nina acquired her position at G Corporation.
-Anna continues to seek revenge, collaborating with a weapon specialist, Dr. Nakamura, who gave her a close-packed weapon called "Lucky Tom"; she also altered her fighting style.
+Anna continues to seek revenge, collaborating with a weapon specialist, Dr. Nakamura, who gave her a close-packed weapon called "Lovely Tom"; she also altered her fighting style.